Foundation Diet and Health

 The complete ingredients of raw green mint, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

-Is spearmint healthy?
-The essential oils and extracts of spearmint have very different biological properties.
-Among other things, they have antipyretic, antimicrobial, antiparasitic, anti-inflammatory, antidiabetic, antioxidant, diuretic and anti-cancer effects.
-10 In addition, researchers have found positive effects on cognitive performance in young and older groups of people when taking mint extracts.
+Essential oils can be extracted from all types of mint using steam distillation.
+These contain various terpenes and terpenoids, such as limonene, carvone, pulegone or menthone (and menthol) as the main component.
+2 The essential oils and extracts of green mint have various health properties.
+Among other things, they have antipyretic, antiparasitic, anti-inflammatory, antimicrobial, antidiabetic, antioxidant, diuretic and anti-cancer effects.
+The antibacterial effect is mainly attributed to the high concentrations of carvone, e.g. in spearmint.
+10 Carvone also acts as a fungicide and insect repellent.
+9 Researchers have also found positive effects on cognitive performance in both younger and older groups of people when taking mint extracts.
 11

-Further research is needed to provide more scientific evidence of the medicinal properties of spearmint and its use for human health.
+Further research is needed to better scientifically prove the medicinal properties of spearmint and its use for human health.

 Dangers - Intolerances - Side effects